phonelinkapp/phonelinkapp.github.io/README.md

 ## Phone Link App Download on PC
-Many Android devices are compatible with the phone link app.
+Many Android devices are compatible with the **[phone Link App](https://phonelinkapp.github.io/)**.
 The application can be downloaded through the Google Play Store or the MS Store.
 Few Samsung Galaxy phones have pre-installed applications.
 Sometimes you can download the Phone Link app to your phone by scanning a QR code.
 Although there are certain limitations, you can use this to link your mobile device to your PC.

 ## The Benefits of Phone Link App